wuudgh/boolean-uk-api-create-with-express/README.md

 ![](images/elephaphantSQLInstance.png)

+_Figure 1: A new ElephantSQL database instance_

 5. Copy the URL of your new instance

-6. Create the file `.env` in the root directory It should contain a single line, which specifies the url from the instance createed above, e.g (where the starts will contain your password):
+6. Create the file `.env` in the root directory.
+It should contain a single line, which contains the environment variable used to specify the url from the instance created above; e.g (where the stars below will contain your password):

 ```env
 PGURL = "postgres://zzlrlrtu:****@tyke.db.elephantsql.com/zzlrlrtu"